kevinmaes/generation-art/design-specs/visual-transformer-feature-spec.md

 ### Focused Development

 - When in doubt, the primary goal is to make the pipeline work end-to-end so that we can actually see the impact of the visual transformations on the canvas.
-It's understood that there's always more detail and transformations that are possible within the pipeline to make things more creative later.
+- It's understood that there's always more detail and transformations that are possible within the pipeline to make things more creative later.
+- We can hold off on extensive unit testing during rapid development.
+We want to move quickly and things will likely change so testing will just slow us down.

 ## 3. Steps to Completion